 Al-Pac and Northland Forest Products Ltd. (NFPL) have an integrated General Development Plan (GDP) that projects activities for a five-year period.
-The GDP is a rolling plan, meaning that, although it covers a five-year period, it is updated and consulted on annually with Indigenous communities.
+The GDP is a rolling plan, meaning that, although it covers a five-year period, it is updated and consulted on regularly within that five-year period with Indigenous communities.
 This enables proactive communication with communities around the maintenance and enhancement of identified values.